Reading Time: 4 min.

 4 more benefits with patient-specific unit doses

 5. Central therapy preparation and individual UD handling take place simultaneously

 Automated therapy and unit dose preparation can be created independently from each other.
 Unit doses are prepared in advance based on usage statistics of hospitals.
 If a patient-specific dose is needed, a smart dispensing system quickly creates a ring that contains every medication prescribed to that one patient.

 This assures the readiness to create and provide patient-specific therapy for any patient at any time.

 Another benefit of an automated unit dose packaging and dispensing solution is that therapy is automatically prepared.
 This includes both putting medication on the therapy ring as well as separately adding the patient-specific information.
-On the ward, a care giver simply collects the ring and gives it to the patient in one single gesture.
+On the ward, a care giver simply collects the ring and administers the medication quickly and safely to patients at the bedside.

 This significantly increases patient safety since human touch is excluded from the process.
 Nurses also avoid spending time for preparation – time they can use for patient care.